 COVID-19 Vaccination and Testing

 Students are required to submit proof of vaccination for the term via the Chicago Center portal.

 A guest is defined as anyone who does not live in the Chicago Center student housing facility.
-Fully vaccinated guests are permitted and required to wear masks indoors and in all common areas at the Boulevard, unless otherwise advised by the Chicago Center (Updated as of March 3, 2022).
 Guests are required to complete the form available in the entryway to the Chicago Center.
 If you have any questions about this policy, please contact Deputy Director Cameron Dreher-Siefkes.

 Internships & Placements

 The Chicago Center will work with each individual student and placement site to ensure all parties are comfortable and compliant with local guidelines regarding in-person placements.
 In addition, each placement site will offer guidance and instruction to the student based on their own protocols.

 Chicago Center COVID-19 Positive Case and Illness Protocol

 If a student is exposed to, diagnosed with, or develops symptoms of COVID-19, the student must notify Cameron Siefkes-Dreher via email immediately, and review these CDC recommendations in the meantime.
 At that time, the Chicago Center will implement our response plan, which includes contact tracing, testing, quarantine, and other measures.
 The Chicago Center will provide quarantine and isolation housing to students living in a Chicago Center facility.